joshlong-attic/joshlong.github.io/content/abstracts.md

 Organizations break their larger software ambitions into smaller, independently deployable, feature -centric batches of work - microservices.
 In order to reduce the round-trip between stations of work, organizations collapse or consolidate as much of them as possible and automate the rest; developers and operations beget “devops,” cloud-based services and platforms (like Cloud Foundry) automate operations work and break down the need for ITIL tickets and change management boards.

 But velocity, for velocity’s sake, is dangerous.
 Microservices invite architectural complexity that few are prepared to address.
 In this talk, we’ll look at how high performance organizations like Ticketmaster, Alibaba, and Netflix make short work of that complexity with Spring Boot and Spring Cloud.

+This talk has been completely updated for a new year!
+It looks at centralized configuration, service registration and discovery, and reliability patterns, as before, but expands to include new coverage of Kotlin, reactive programming with project Reactor and Spring Boot 2.0, messaging with Apache Kafka, Micrometer.io-based observability, serverless with Spring Cloud Function and edge-services with Spring Cloud Gateway.

 ## The Bootiful Application